Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 .. _MS Controller 7-segment display:

-`Symbols displayed on 7-segment display on MS controller` shows the symbols displayed on 7–segment display during Following operation mode in Rest.
+`Symbols displayed on 7-segment display on MS Controller` shows the symbols displayed on 7–segment display during Following operation mode in Rest.
 During Rest differend messages can be displayed on 7-segment display.
 They are active only during Rest.

-.. _Symbols displayed on 7-segment display on MS controller:
+.. _Symbols displayed on 7-segment display on MS Controller:
 .. csv-table:: Rest
    :file: /_tables/following-mode-digits-rest.csv
    :delim: ;